PMoquette/dataV2-labs/module-2/MySQL-First-Queries/Answers.md

 Angry Birds	824451

 ## 6. Find the top 10 apps best rated by users. ##
+:) Sudoku+, King of Dragon Pass, TurboScan Pro, Plants vs. Zombies, Learn to Speak Spanish Fast, Plants vs. Zombies HD, The Photographer's Ephemaris, Sudoku +, Flashlight, Infinity Blade

 ## 7. Take a look at the data you retrieved in question 5.
 Give some insights. ##
+None of the apps listed in Q5 (top 10 most rated by users) are in the top 10 highest rated apps list.
+Overall user rating doesn't drop below 3.5, whereas lowest ver rating is 3.
+Four of the 10 most rated apps are Games.

 ## 8. Take a look at the data you retrieved in question 6.
 Give some insights. ##
+None of the apps listed in Q6 (best rated apps) are in the list at Q5 (most rated apps).
+In fact, many of the best rated apps have a low number of reviews.
+Ratings for all are 5.

 ## 9. Now compare the data from questions 5 and 6.
 What do you see? ##
+Best rated apps:
+Most rated apps:

 ## 10. How could you take the top 3 regarding both user ratings and number of votes? ##